geocdias/Radiola/README.md

 ### Prerequisites

 To run this project you'll need to have a account on firebase and enable cloud firestore and storage where you'll put de information about de media and the media respectively.
-You can find the information that is use [here](https://github.com/steniowagner/mindcast-server)

 ### Connecting the App with Firebase

 Follow the instructions on the [firebase-setup](https://firebase.google.com/docs/android/setup).

 ## Built With